sebringj/easyfoo/README.md

 # easyfoo
-CMS completely rethought for the modern web
+CMS completely rethought for the web and apps of today